NorskHelsenett/SFM.tools/browser/README.md

 # HTML page showing SFM portal integration
 The SFM browser-integration is expemplified in the *microEPJ* HMTL file with SFM-iframe and javascript setup for communication between iframe (SFM client) and host page.
 Just download the HTML file to your computer and open it.
-No serverside on this "EPJ"
+No serverside on this "EPJ" Favicon file will present a logo for the page in browser tabs.
+Nice when I have a lot of tabs up.
+Just download to same location as the HTML.

 Norwegian:
 MicroEpj har ytre (EPJ) ramme og kan vise portalene i iframe, og viser meldingene som går mellom EPJ og SFM.